 Disney Plus free trial: is there one?

-Disney Plus used to offer a 7-day free trial, but recently discontinued it.
+Disney Plus used to offer a 7-day free trial, but discontinued it earlier in 2020.

 - What is Disney Plus?
 Like Netflix, this is a streaming service, but it's exclusively packed with Disney content, including movies and shows from companies it owns.

 - When did Disney Plus launch?
-Disney Plus has already launched in the USA, Canada, Australia, New Zealand, the UK and most of Europe.
-It'll launch in Japan in June 2020, more of Europe in September 2020 and Latin America starting in late 2020.
+Disney Plus has already launched in the USA, Canada, Australia, New Zealand, the UK, Japan, and most of Europe.
+It will arrive in Latin America in November 2020.

 - What does Disney Plus cost? $6.99/month in the US (or $69.99 per year), $8.99 in Australia and Canada ($89.99 per year) and £5.99 per month in the UK (£59.99 per year).